sci-oer/oo-course-wiki/java/helloWorld.md

 public static void main(String[] args) {
   HelloWorld theInstance;
   theInstance = new HelloWorld("hi there world");
-  theInstance.sayHello();
+  System.out.println(theInstance.toString());
  }
 ````

 In the main method example  you can see the declaration of a variable of type HelloWorld followed by the assignment of an instance of that type of object to the variable.
-Finally the sayHello method of that instance is called.
+Finally the toString method of that instance is called and sent as a parameter to the `println` method.
 What do you think will be printed?

 In general for object-oriented programs written in Java, the main method should not be doing much of the computing or work of the program.
 All the main method does is set up the environment and start the execution.

+Also, the input/output for any object-oriented program should occur in a single class.
+All other classes should pass parameters and return values to that class for input/output.